ACCESS

 CONVENIENT ACCESS ACROSS JAPAN FROM THE PORT OF KOBE

-Kobe City is situated near the center of the long, north-south stretch of the Japanese archipelago, making it a very convenient location for traveling to various regions of Japan by ship, train, or airplane.
-From Kobe Airport, there are regular flights to various destinations across Japan.
-International charter flights began in April 2025, and regular international flights are set to begin in 2030.
-Additionally, Kansai International Airport can be reached in approximately 30 minutes via the high-speed Bay Shuttle ferry.
+Kobe City is situated near the center of the long, north-south stretch of the Japanese archipelago, making it a very convenient location for traveling from various regions of Japan by ship, train, or airplane.
+To Kobe Airport, there are regular flights from various cities across Japan.
+International chartered flights began to fly to Kobe in April 2025, and regular international flights are set to begin in 2030.
+Additionally, Kobe can be reached from Kansai International Airport in approximately 30 minutes via the high-speed Bay Shuttle ferry.
 (Operating between Kobe Airport Pier and Kansai International Airport Pier.)

 City(Air Port) Approximate time